 What you must pay when you get these services Services that are covered for you Bone mass measurement There is no coinsurance, copayment, or deductible For qualified individuals (generally, this means people at risk of for Medicare-covered bone losing bone mass or at risk of osteoporosis), the following mass measurement. services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 There is no coinsurance, Breast cancer screening (mammograms) copayment, or deductible Covered services include: for covered screening • One baseline mammogram between the ages of 35 and 39 mammograms.
 One screening mammogram every 12 months for women aged 40 and older Clinical breast exams once every 24 months Cardiac rehabilitation services \$30 copay for each Medicare-covered cardiac Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for rehabilitation services visit. members who meet certain conditions with a doctor's order.
 The \$30 copay for each plan also covers intensive cardiac rehabilitation programs that Medicare-covered are typically more rigorous or more intense than cardiac intensive cardiac rehabilitation programs. rehabilitation services visit.
 There is no coinsurance, Cardiovascular disease risk reduction visit (therapy for copayment, or deductible cardiovascular disease) for the intensive behavioral We cover one visit per year with your primary care doctor to therapy cardiovascular help lower your risk for cardiovascular disease.
-During this visit, disease preventive benefit. your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy. 🍑 Cardiovascular disease testing There is no coinsurance. copayment, or deductible Blood tests for the detection of cardiovascular disease (or for cardiovascular disease abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
+During this visit, disease preventive benefit. your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.

+🍑 Cardiovascular disease testing

+disease) once every 5 years (60 months).